Alternative versions of Spider-Man: Spider-Man Loves Mary Jane Spider-Man (Earth-602636)

-Spider-Man (India) (Earth-50101)
+Spider-Man: India (Earth-50101)

 Spider-Man Noir (Earth-90214)

 This version of Spider-Man appeared in a four-issue miniseries (February–May 2009) set in the Great Depression Era of New York in the 1930s.
 Aunt May is a speaker for equality and spends time standing on a soap box shouting out her beliefs.
 Uncle Ben was killed by a crime syndicate run by Norman Osborn, a.k.a. the Goblin.
 Shortly afterward, Peter is bitten by a strange spider and endowed with mystical spider-powers.
 He has a wall-crawling ability, increased agility, strength, and a form of spider-sense, and can spray nets of webbing from his hand.
 He dons a black mask, gloves, and a trench coat, and sets out to stop Norman and his gang.
-In Spider-Geddon, he is killed by Morlun only to be resurrected by the totem that gave him his powers later in the story.

-This version of Spider-Man appears in the game Spider-Man: Shattered Dimensions and has made further appearances in the Ultimate Spider-Man animated series and Spider-Man: Into the Spider-Verse.
+Other interpretations of this version of Spider-Man appears in the game Spider-Man: Shattered Dimensions and have made further appearances in the Ultimate Spider-Man animated series, and the animated films Spider-Man: Into the Spider-Verse and its sequel Spider-Man: Across the Spider-Verse.